PAWANKUMAR7842/voting_system/README.md

 - Open **phpMyAdmin** (`http://localhost/phpmyadmin/`)
 - Create a new database: `vote`
 - Click **Import**, select `sql/data.sql` from the project folder, and upload
+- "While importing the data.sql file into phpMyAdmin.
+In that file, insert the details of the students who are allowed to vote, or include the complete list of students from your class."

 ### 6. Install Composer & PHPMailer (for OTPs)
 - Install Composer from: [https://getcomposer.org/download/](https://getcomposer.org/download/)